mcttn22/school-project/README.md

    - ```
      git clone https://github.com/mcttn22/school-project.git
      ```
-   - Or by downloading as a Zip file
+   - Or by downloading as a ZIP file

 </br>